Elsayedaa/MLDAMS/readme.txt

 		-Shows a warning popup window if the user attempts to bypass selecting an entry from the popup window and tries to enter a custom entry.

+	runRaiser(event):
+		-Deiconifies the loading bar window on main window focus and click.
+Event argument
+                 can be either a '<Button-1>' event or a '<FocusIn>' event.

 3.28
 databaseentrygui: This module contains the code for the Database Sample & Neuron Entry service.
 Just
 ----------------- like the curationgui module, this module also contains two classes.
 The first class